 After the coffee was served, and Conant rose to leave, Stalin detained him for a moment.
 The Soviet leader was much shorter and broader in person than Conant had imagined: not more than five foot four inches tall, he resembled “a shrewd but kindly and humble old peasant.”
 Speaking through an interpreter, Stalin repeated his earlier congratulations and again expressed his hope that the bomb could be used only for peaceful purposes and not for war.
 Then, referring to Conant’s generous toast, he said, “Those were fine words, but were they sincere?”

 Later, a few of the Americans and British gathered at Spaso House, the grand neoclassical manor that served as the US embassy, to share their impressions of the astonishing moment when history appeared to have suddenly changed course.
 Stalin had publicly humiliated his longest-serving deputy at a state dinner, signaling a decisive—if rather impulsive—change in attitude.
 While the generalissimo could be capricious, he knew what he was doing.
 Whether his displeasure with Molotov was genuine or staged was hard to tell.
 But the significance of the moment was not lost on anyone.
 The 66-year-old Soviet despot, the most powerful and dangerous postwar ruler, was finally ready to incorporate nuclear weapons into his worldview.
 “There in the banquet hall of the Kremlin, we saw Stalin abruptly change Soviet policy,” recalled Charles Bohlen, a State Department aide and subsequent ambassador to Russia.
-“From that moment on, the Soviets gave the atomic bomb the serious consideration it deserved.”“Exactly four years and one month after Hiroshima, the Soviet Union would explode an atomic bomb, and two countries would be locked in a cold war struggle.”
+“From that moment on, the Soviets gave the atomic bomb the serious consideration it deserved.”

 It was the moment they had all “pinned their hopes” on—a sign that the Russians were prepared to cooperate.
 Stalin’s remarks indicated a willingness to work with the United States and Britain to control atomic energy and promote peace through international agreement.
 The Soviet experts in both delegations fairly hummed with excitement as they analyzed the various interpretations and implications of what had happened.
 Byrnes saw it as a cause for optimism.
 He immediately began making plans for the British-American—and now Soviet—resolution calling for the creation of an Atomic Energy Commission to be presented at the upcoming meeting of the United Nations General Assembly in London in January.
 He would even make arrangements, on his return to Washington, to make a nationwide radio broadcast reporting on the success of his trip.